 Be sure to have statistics for each item placed above the fold to back up your decisions.
 There is always room for improvement.
 If you recognize that a piece of content is not performing as well as another, change your eCommerce strategy to improve your website's performance.
 Remember to include the most important information above the fold to keep customers intrigued in your brand.

 We hope these above the fold design strategies help to inspire the design of your site.
-If you have any questions or concerns, or would like additional help creating your above the fold website design, contact us through the form below.
+If you have any questions or concerns, or would like additional help creating your above the fold web design, contact us through the form below.
 Our design team will be happy to help!

 Get in Touch